 Sixth Form students are actively encouraged to use the library for both collaborative and quiet personal study.
 They are also employed on a voluntary basis to assist in the smooth running of the library and are outstanding role models for younger students.

-Students are also encouraged to visit the Careers Department, where they will be able to access University Prospectus, information on Apprenticeships and GAP Years, students can use computers to source further information with the guidance of the Careers Manager.
+Students are also encouraged to visit the Careers Department, where they will be able to access university prospectuses, information on apprenticeships and gap years, students can use computers to source further information with the guidance of the Careers Manager.